Thomas-Fulton/Programming_notes/vim_notes.md

 ctrl + d  # move down half a page

 $  # move to end of line
+^  # move to beginning of line
-  A  # append: move cursor to end of line an change to insert mode ^  # move to beginning of line
+  A  # insert: move cursor to end of line and change to insert mode I  # insert: move cursor to beginning of line and change to insert mode O  # insert: new line above current line and change to insert mode o  # insert: new line below current line and change to insert mode

-G  # move to last line of file gg  # move to beginning of file or:
+gg  # move to beginning of file or:
-Ctrl + home  # move to beginning of file
+G  # move to last line of file
 B  # move to the end of the word
 W  # move to the beginning of the word
 #16  # moves 16 lines down